eBaymag magic: under the hood of the international eBay spinoff

 Martian open source projects

 For the eBaymag platform, we used 24 Martian open source projects, and two-thirds of these were utilized to improve performance optimization and engineering processes.
-The project also gave us the chance to bring some of our leading products to the table—AnyCable, imgproxy, and Lefthook.
+The project also gave us the chance to bring some of our leading products and projects to the table—AnyCable, imgproxy, and Lefthook.
 Let’s give a quick rundown of a couple more you might not have heard of!

 As we had to deal with API architecture, we needed a tool for fast and reliable integration development with different APIs and for further scaling from there.
 We designed a Ruby gem for runtime data validation and monitoring using the contracts approach.
 With it, you can release a raw version of API integration and ensure that nothing will break in production.
 This allowed our releases to launch much earlier.
 To illustrate, before Blood Contracts, it took about a year to integrate with DHL, half a year for the next delivery service—but in the case of UPS, we were able to integrate in just a couple of months after switching to Blood Contracts.

 To make setting up monitoring for the whole application easier, we added custom code to export Ruby application metrics to Prometheus.
-This was especially useful for Sidekiq–the background task queue processing tool eBaymag relies on heavily.
+This was especially useful for Sidekiq, the background task queue processing tool eBaymag relies on heavily.
 This was later used in the Yabeda instrumentation framework.

 To speed up the testing of large integrations and reduce deployment time (and to make test design easier), we used TestProf—a performance analyzer for Ruby tests with the power to cut test runtime by half.